newlivehung123123/technical_governance_challenge_2026/README.md

 **Affiliation:** Independent / Apart Research

 If you use this data or code, please cite the original work:
 > Hung, J. (2026). *Global AI Bias Audit for Technical Governance*.
-Research conducted at the Technical AI Governance Challenge.
+Research conducted at the Technical AI Governance Challenge, Apart Research.
+Paper submitted to arXiv (Identifier: submit/7221583).